Encyclopædia Britannica

-Printed for 244 years, the Britannica was the longest running in-print encyclopaedia in the English language.
-It was first published between 1768 and 1771 in the Scottish capital of Edinburgh, as three volumes.
-The encyclopaedia grew in size: the second edition was 10 volumes, and by its fourth edition (1801–1810) it had expanded to 20 volumes.
-Its rising stature as a scholarly work helped recruit eminent contributors, and the 9th (1875–1889) and 11th editions (1911) are landmark encyclopaedias for scholarship and literary style.
+Printed for 245 years, the Britannica was the longest-running in-print encyclopaedia in the English language.
+It was first published between 1768 and 1771 in Edinburgh, Scotland, in weekly instalments that came together to form three volumes.
+At first, the encyclopaedia, from edition to edition, grew quickly in size.
+The second edition extended to 10 volumes, and by its fourth edition (1801–1810), the Britannica had expanded to 20 volumes.
+Since the beginning of the twentieth century, its size (at least in terms of total word length) has remained roughly steady, at about 40 million words.

+The Britannica's rising stature as an authoritative and scholarly work helped recruit eminent contributors, and the 9th (1875–1889) and 11th editions (1911) are landmark encyclopaedias for scholarship and literary style.
 Starting with the 11th edition and following its acquisition by an American firm, the Britannica shortened and simplified articles to broaden its appeal to the North American market.
+Though published in the United States since 1901, the Britannica has for the most part maintained British English spelling.

-In 1933, the Britannica became the first encyclopaedia to adopt "continuous revision", in which the encyclopaedia is continually reprinted, with every article updated on a schedule.
-In March 2012, Encyclopædia Britannica, Inc. announced it would no longer publish printed editions and would focus instead on the online version.
+In 1932, the Britannica adopted a policy of "continuous revision," in which the encyclopaedia is continually revised and reprinted, with every article updated on a schedule.
+The publishers of Compton's Pictured Encyclopedia had already pioneered such a policy.

-The 15th edition has a three-part structure: a 12-volume Micropædia of short articles (generally fewer than 750 words), a 17-volume Macropædia of long articles (two to 310 pages), and a single Propædia volume to give a hierarchical outline of knowledge.
+The 15th edition (1974–2010) has a three-part structure: a 12-volume Micropædia of short articles (generally fewer than 750 words), a 17-volume Macropædia of long articles (two to 310 pages), and a single Propædia volume to give a hierarchical outline of knowledge.
 The Micropædia was meant for quick fact-checking and as a guide to the Macropædia; readers are advised to study the Propædia outline to understand a subject's context and to find more detailed articles.
-Over 70 years, the size of the Britannica has remained steady, with about 40 million words on half a million topics.
-Though published in the United States since 1901, the Britannica has for the most part maintained British English spelling.

-Present status
+In the 21st century, the Britannica faced strong competition: in particular from the digital and multimedia encyclopaedia Microsoft Encarta, and later from the online peer-produced encyclopaedia Wikipedia.
+Despite (or perhaps because of) such competition, Britannica retained its reputation for authoritative, comprehensive, structured, and scholarly treatments of included subjects.
+While it continued to score well in assessments of its overall quality, as compared to its competitors, it could not (as an expert-authored compilation of a limited number of articles on only important subjects), match their breadth of coverage and continuous updating.

+In March 2012, it announced it would no longer publish printed editions and would focus instead on the online version.